YufJi/bigod-ui/README.md

-## this is a demo that try to create a react-ui-libray
+## this is a demo that try to create a react-ui-libray and provide a babel-plugin(like 'babel-plugin-import')

 ### yarn compile (generate ./lib/ by gulp)